Lake Arrowhead Village is small, but it has plenty of things to do both outdoors and indoors.

-Solitude and immediate access to nature make Lake Arrowhead Village one of the best weekend getaways.
-This is a place you want to head out to in order to recharge and add variety to your everyday life.
+Solitude and immediate access to nature make Lake Arrowhead Village one of the best nature-fueled weekend getaways.
+It is a place you want to head out to to recharge and add some variety to your everyday life.
 From leisurely strolls by the lake to boat rides and other recreational activities, things to do in Lake Arrowhead Village far exceed its modest size.

 1. Boating on Lake Arrowhead

-Lake Arrowhead is a private lake with some applied restrictions to the use of its waters and territory.
-Nevertheless, the general public is still permitted to fully enjoy the place.
-So for instance, The Arrowhead Queen Lake Tours allow their guests to admire the beautiful surroundings from the deck of a boat.
+Lake Arrowhead is a private lake with some restrictions applied to use of its waters and territory.
+Nevertheless, the general public is still permitted to enjoy the place.
+So for instance, The Arrowhead Queen Lake Tours allows their guests to admire the beautiful surroundings from the deck of a boat.

 2. Exploring Lake Arrowhead Village on Foot

-Considering the small size of the town, the variety of things to do in Lake Arrowhead Village astounds you.
-Especially lucky are the kids.
-The place cares for the needs of the children of all ages.
-Small playground with a simple park and stunning lake view cherishes for babies and toddlers.
-Older kids find Lollipop Park with its colorful horse carousel, mini golf, and rolling train ride irresistible.
-Next to the carousel, Go-Carts and bumper cars eagerly accommodate teenagers.
-Even some adults don’t mind to give the toy racing cars a try.
+The place accommodates the children of all ages.
+A small playground with stunning lake view suits babies and toddlers.
+The older kids find Lollipop Park with its colorful horse carousel, mini golf, and rolling train ride irresistible.
+Located next to the carousel, Go-Carts and bumper cars draw attention of teenagers.
+Even some adults don’t mind to give these racing cars a try.

 4. Playing with Snow in Winter

-With four regular seasons, the lake and its small village transform into winter wonderland.
-Crispy snow, fresh air, crystal clear skies, and significantly reduced traffic – it’s beginning to look at lot like a magical town straight from a snow globe.
+With four regular seasons, the lake and its small village transform into a winter wonderland.
+Crisp snow, fresh air, crystal clear skies, and significantly reduced traffic – it’s beginning to look a lot like a magical town straight from a snow globe.

-Ice-skating is yet another popular winter pastime with more outdoor rinks than you can conquer in one day.
-Silver Bell Arena at SkyPark at Santa’s Village has all chances to become your starting point before venturing to more remote places.
+Ice-skating is yet another popular winter pastime with more outdoor rinks than you can visit in one day.
+Silver Bell Arena at SkyPark at Santa’s Village has all the chances to become your first rink before venturing to other secluded places.

 5. Shopping at Waterfront Stores

 Furthermore, to enhance the experience and temptation, “Sale” signs decorated almost every door.
-At some point, signboard “80% off” seduced even such a minimalistic and self-controlled buyer like me.
+At some point, a signboard “80% off” seduced even such a minimalistic and self-controlled buyer like me.
 Ten minutes later, I walked out of Van Heusen store with two gifts that otherwise would have cost me eight times more.
-So, shopping at Lake Arrowhead Village can be very enjoyable activity, after all.
+So shopping in Lake Arrowhead Village can be a very enjoyable activity, after all.

 Shopping and eating go hand in hand.
-You can count on the fingers of your hands the number of times you did the first without stopping to grab a bite.
-Moreover, eating is one of a few things to do in Lake Arrowhead Village that is highly favorable by all visitors regardless of their age.
+You can count on the fingers of one of your hands the number of times you did the first without stopping to grab a bite.
+Moreover, dining is one of a few things to do in Lake Arrowhead Village that is highly favorable by all visitors regardless of their age.